smorzechowski/neo-sex-phylogeny-manuscript/README.md

 I used custom scripts adapted from Sigeman et al. 2018 to phase W-linked and Z-linked gametologs from loci on the neo-sex chromosomes.

-The scripts involve phasing variants from vcf files containing male and female samples using rules of expected hetero- and homozygosity on sex chromosomes when mapping each sex a homogametic (ZZ) reference genome.
+The scripts involve phasing variants from VCF files of male and female samples using rules of expected hetero- and homozygosity on sex chromosomes when mapping each sex a homogametic (ZZ) reference genome.

-To create vcf files, I created a homogametic version of the Blue-faced Honeyeater genome by removing the neo-W and then mapped Illumina short reads from a male and female Blue-faced Honeyeater, White-eared Honeyeater, Little Friarbird, which all possess neo-sex chromosomes.
+To create VCF files, I made a homogametic version of the Blue-faced Honeyeater genome by removing the neo-W and then mapped Illumina short reads from a male and female Blue-faced Honeyeater, White-eared Honeyeater, Little Friarbird, which all possess neo-sex chromosomes.
 I used BWA, picard, and samtools to create bam files, mark duplicates, add read groups, validate bam files.

 ```
 # Input parameters